streetsidesoftware/cspell-cli/docs/file-or-folder-based-overrides.md

-# Using Different Dictionaries Based on Filename
+# Use an Extra Dictionary Based on the Folder or Filename
 <!--- cspell:ignore esac getopts shopt --->

 For example, using Bash dictionary with Markdown or text files, by filename (the default is to only apply from within VSCode for files of type `shellscript`).

+**Note**: This adds the Bash dictionary to the list of dictionaries against which to check the files, it does not check only against the Bash dictionary.

 This is the same for use with `pre-commit` as with other methods of invoking `cspell`, namely configuring an `overrides` section on your `cspell.json`